 As more workers move outside of traditional offices, they’re also outgrowing the collaboration tools that were once staples of those environments, namely email and in-person meetings.
-Taking the place of those modes of communication are newer forms of teamwork, centered on real-time services for voice, video , and screen sharing.
+Taking the place of those modes of communication are newer forms of teamwork, centered on real-time services for voice, video, and screen sharing. . reduce delays how to screen share

 The screen share in particular is a vital replacement for the old workflow of gathering everyone into a room and turning on a projector to walk them through a slide deck or other asset.
 But it’s not without its potential complications.
 Distractions, technical hiccups, or simply choosing confusingly designed software can waste a lot of time.